Leadership – The ability or skill of influencing people to willingly follow you toward a common goal.

 Power vs. Authority

 Power – The ability or right to force or coerce people to do your will, regardless of their willingness to do so, because of your title, position, might or skill.

-The use of Power has its place, but continued use of power will erode relationships and create tension.
-You may be able get a few seasons out of Power, you may even accomplish some great things, but it is usually at the expense of healthy relationships.
+The use of power has its place, but continued use of power will create tension and erode relationships.
+We can get a few seasons out of power, and even accomplish some great things, but it will eventually be at the expense of healthy relationships.

-Authority – The ability or skill of getting people to do your will because of your personal influence in their life just because you asked them to.
+Authority – The ability or skill of getting people to do your will because of your personal influence in their lives just because you asked them to.

 We are all called to lead in some capacity.
 In our families, at our jobs, or maybe on a sports team.
 Although we may not see ourselves as leaders, we are all called to live a life that leads others to Christ.

 How we live our daily lives determines the amount of influence we have on those around us.
-When we are examples in speech, conduct, and character we build confidence in others to follow us and create a desire within them to help us.
+When we are examples in speech, conduct, and character, we gain the confidence of others and create a desire within them to help us.

-Authority grows as respect for the individual grows.
-Once you have earned respect your authority will begin to increase as long as you are consistent.
+Authority grows as influence grows.
+As our influence grows, respect grows.
+Once we have earned respect our authority will begin to increase as long as we are consistent.